 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This statement describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
 However, in light of the COVID-19 pandemic, GASB 95 postponed the effective date to reporting periods beginning after December 15, 2019.
-Management has not determined what impact, if any, this GASB statement might have on its financial statements ending September 30, 2021.
+However, implementation of GASB 84 had no effect on the financial statements of Lakeland Electric.

 In June, 2017, the GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provision of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-However, in light of the COVID-19 pandemic, GASB 95 postponed the effective date reporting periods to beginning after June 15, 2021.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
 Management has determined that this GASB statement will be implemented for the fiscal period ending September 30, 2022.

 In June, 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period as an expense in the period in which the cost is incurred for financial statement prepared using the economic resources measurement focus.
-It also reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-However, in light of the COVID-19 pandemic, GASB 95 postponed the effective date to reporting periods beginning after December 15, 2020.
-Management has not determined what impact this GASB statement might have on its financial statements ending September 30, 2022.
+This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+It also reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
+Management has determined that this GASB statement will be implemented for the fiscal period ending September 30, 2022.